Finite-size induced random switching of chimeras in a deterministic two-population Kuramoto-Sakaguchi model: Numerical results for the two-population Kuramoto-Sakaguchi model

 To illustrate switching chimeras and how their existence depends on the number of oscillators $N$, we show in Figure~\ref{fig:r} the temporal evolution of the order parameters $r_1$ and $r_2$ for $N$ ranging from $N=6$ to $N=128$.
 Switching between synchronised and desynchronised states is clearly seen.
-Switching events are not cyclic but appear randomly and the time between switches increases with $N$.
-We checked that for $N=21$ no chimera switching occurred for our initial condition when integrating for $10^6$ time units.
-This suggests that chimera switching is induced by finite-size effects.
+Switching events are not cyclic but appear randomly, and the time between switches increases with $N$.
+We checked that for $N=21$, no chimera switching occurred for our initial condition when integrating for $10^6$ time units.
 It is further seen that the synchronised population exhibits less variation in the order parameter for larger numbers of oscillators.
-Figure~\ref{fig:tau} shows the mean switching time $\bar\tau$, estimated from $1,000$ switching events, as a function of the system size $N$.
+Figure~\ref{fig:tau}(a) shows the mean switching time $\bar\tau$, estimated from $1,000$ switching events, as a function of the system size $N$.
 The mean switching time $\bar\tau$ increases exponentially with the network size $N$.
 A best-fit line suggests $\bar{\tau}\sim \exp(0.889 N)$.
-This implies that for all practical purposes chimera switching is a finite-size effect.
-In Figure~\ref{fig:Ptau} we show the empirical probability $P(\tau\geq\tau^\star)$ of switching times $\tau$ which are greater than or equal to some $\tau^\star$ for fixed $N=12$, revealing an exponential distribution $P(\tau\geq\tau^\star)\approx \exp(-\frac{1}{\bar{\tau}}\tau^*)$ with $\bar{\tau}\approx 486.8$.
+This suggests that chimera switching is a finite-size effect.
+In Figure~\ref{fig:tau}(b) we show the empirical probability $P(\tau\geq t)$ of switching times $\tau$ which are greater than or equal to some $t$ for fixed $N=12$, revealing an exponential distribution $P(\tau\geq t)\approx \exp(-t/\bar{\tau})$ with $\bar{\tau}\approx 486.0$.
 This suggests that switching events occur independently and follow a Poisson process.
 We shall see that switching as well as the variance of the order parameter of the synchronised population is caused by an effective stochastic driving of the synchronised population by the desynchronised population.